ksens/TAQ/README.md

 ```

 If you want, you can examine the actual query in the last example with `echo $x`.
 It's pretty complicated.
+See the detailed comments in the `last_value_join.sh` file itself for help on how the query works.

+## Bar-building

+See detailed comments and examples in the trades_bars.sh script.